-- 1. Allow 1.25 cm (1⁄2 inch) space on each side and at the top of the refrigerator for ease of installation. - 2.
-If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side closest to the wall so the door can be opened wider. - The refrigerator can be flush against the wall - 4.
-Make sure ice maker water supply has been connected.
+- 1. Allow 1.25 cm (1/2 inch) space on each side and at the top of the refrigerator for ease of installation. - 2.
+If the hinge side of the refrigerator is to be against a wall, you might want to leave extra space so the door can be opened wider. - 3.
+The refrigerator can be flush against the back wall. - Make sure the ice maker water supply has been connected.
 Refer to Installation Instructions.